nairuzabulhul/R3d-Buck3T/PTP/Web_Security/SQL_NOTES.md

 2- It is important to keep in mind that not all vulnerabilities are straighforward.
    It is essential while testing to look for the behavior of the application:

-	- Error_based: the application shows the error to the end user
+ - __Error_based:__ the application shows the error to the end user

-	- Blind does not show any thing back to the user.
+- __Blind__ does not show any thing back to the user.
 It is mainly revolves on booleans of True or False (application behavior)

-	- Band
+- __Band__

 __Note:__ It is always recommend to probe the applcation as Blind SQL injection, if the basic payloads did not work

+&nbsp;
+&nbsp;

 __Type 2:Bypass Filters __